TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.23.md

 b.
 Workplaces

    (1)  Smoking in workplaces is prohibited.

    (2) Notwithstanding subsection (1), smoking may be
-       permitted in the following places and circumstances:

-       a.
-Private residences; except during such time when the residence is utilized as part of a business as a group childcare center, school age child care center, school age day or overnight camp, or a facility licensed by the department of early education and care or as a health care related office or facility;
+       permitted in private residences; except during such time when the residence is utilized as part of a business as a group childcare center, school age child care center, school age day or overnight camp, or a facility licensed by the department of early education and care or as a health care related office or facility.

-       b.
-A guest room in a hotel, motel, inn, bed and breakfast or lodging home that is designed and normally used for sleeping and living purposes, which is rented to a guest and designated as a smoking room.

-   (3) Hotels must establish and post a workplace policy
-       that states "Employees are not required to work in rooms in which smoking is allowed."
-Employees who do not want to work in such rooms must so inform their employer in writing, and employers must abide by their employees' stated wishes in this regard.

-   (4) Every establishment in which smoking is permitted
+   (3) Every establishment in which smoking is permitted
        pursuant to this by-law shall designate all positions where the employee’s presence in an area in which smoking is permitted to be "smoking positions."
 The